 But it’s an active commitment.
 This is not a passive game.
 It’s not: “place a bet, hope it works out, go to sleep, wake up in 10 years, and see if it’s a public company.”
 That doesn’t work in venture.

 This is the fourth episode in The Backstage interview series.
-The series has 13 episodes featuring marketplace industry heavyweights like Doreen Huber, Josh Breinlinger, and Yara Paoli.
+The series has 13 episodes featuring marketplace industry heavyweights like Josh Breinlinger, Mathias Ockenfels, and Carmen Alfonso Rico.
 You can subscribe to the series by signing up for the Marketplace Academy newsletter.